Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Shared Security

-The security model that AXIASolar uses whereby all chains are equally secured.
-This is achieved by placing proofs of the validity of parachain blocks into the Relay Chain such that, in order to revert finality of a single parachain, an attacker would need to attack the entire AXIASolar system.
+The security model that AXIACoin uses whereby all chains are equally secured.
+This is achieved by placing proofs of the validity of parachain blocks into the Relay Chain such that, in order to revert finality of a single parachain, an attacker would need to attack the entire AXIACoin system.

 ## Slashing